theresaamai/qbb2022-answers/day5-lunch/README.md

 sort commaremoved_parental_age >sorted_parentalage_ #now i need to sort the files so that the proband IDs match so that i can join them together

 join father_mother_joined sorted_parentalage > joined_final #now i am FINALLY joining the age and de novo mutation files together

+Exercise 2.
+Yes, this relationship is significant because the p-value is low.